[efaccordion id=”02″]

 Collector Newspaper

-By Robert Copperstone” text=”collectorA middle aged couple carrying two broken Limoges dinner plates approached "The Glass Doctor’s" booth at a recent Sy Miller Show at the Anaheim Stadium Exhibition Center.
+By Robert Copperstone” text=”A middle aged couple carrying two broken Limoges dinner plates approached "The Glass Doctor’s" booth at a recent Sy Miller Show at the Anaheim Stadium Exhibition Center.

 Pointing to her husband, the woman explained, "This china was in his family for years."
 The husband said they tried but couldn’t match the pattern after the plates were broken in a cleaning mishap.
 One plate was in two pieces, the other in five.